 Sin is everywhere in our world.
 Just as I’m cleaning my home next week, my neighbors will be oblivious to the feast God calls us to remember.
-They’ll be eating hamburgers at McDonald’s, hot cross buns on Easter, and pizza with their friends.
+They’ll be eating hamburgers at McDonald’s, dinner rolls on Easter, and pizza with their friends.

 “I have written you in my letter not to associate with sexually immoral people— not at all meaning the people of this world who are immoral, or the greedy and swindlers, or idolaters.
 In that case you would have to leave this world” (1 Corinthians 5:9-10).